dmbarbour/wikilon/docs/AwelonLang.md

 ### Named Local Variables

 Although tacit programming styles are suitable for many problems, they make an unnecessary chore of sophisticated data shuffling.
 Fortunately, we can support conventional let and lambda expressions as a projection.
-Consider a lightweight syntax where `\x` indicates we'll "pop" a value from the stack and assign it to a local variable `x`, scoped to the remainder of our current program (definition or block) modulo shadowing.
+Consider a lightweight syntax where `\x` indicates we'll "pop" a value from the stack and assign it to a local variable `x`, scoped to the remainder of our current definition or block (modulo shadowing).
 Thus `[\x EXPR]` becomes equivalent to `(λx.EXPR)`, while `[X] \x BODY` effectively simulates `let x = [X] in BODY`.
 We can represent this via bidirectional rewriting:

         \x EXPR == (var-x) T(x,EXPR)
           assuming `x` represents a value